iron-fish/website/docs/onboarding/rpc/miner.md

 }
 `} />

-## miner/submitBlock
+## <GithubCodeLink link="mining/submitBlock" /> miner/submitBlock

-Submit block templates to the mining manager
+Submit a block template to the mining manager.

 #### Request